 How To Choose A Mattress Topper

-photo of a person's hand unzipping a mattress topper
+person unzipping a mattress topper

 Do I need a mattress pad, topper, protector, cover or encasement?